- The System

 Build post to desired height

-Secure the blocks together with masonry adhesive to add strenght to the post
+Secure the blocks together with flexible concrete adhesive to add strenght to the post

 Adding Stability to Posts/Pillars